Buying real estate in Nicaragua?

 Beachfront properties in Nicaragua are often undervalued compared to other Central American countries.

-Sources: International Living, TheLatinvestor
+Sources: International Living, Wikipedia, Nicaragua Realtors

-Buying property in Nicaragua can be a slow process, so patience is essential.
+Buying property in Nicaragua can be a bit of a waiting game.

 In Nicaragua, properties with existing infrastructure like roads and utilities are highly sought after.